Investment markets and key developments

 Source: Bloomberg, AMP

-Other US economic data was mostly solid.
-US June quarter GDP growth came in much stronger than expected at 2.8% annualised up from 1.4% with strong growth in consumption and capex.
+Other US economic data was mixed.
+US June quarter GDP growth came in stronger than expected at 2.8% annualised with strong growth in consumption and capex.
 It’s a backward-looking indicator so doesn’t alter the case for the Fed to start cutting but may be interpreted as reducing the urgency to do so.
-More timely data for June showed underlying capital goods orders and shipments trending sideways and home sales fell again.
+More timely data for June showed underlying capital goods orders & shipments trending sideways, home sales down again and soft personal income and spending growth.
 Jobless claims fell after a sharp rise the prior week.
+June core private final consumption inflation data was benign at 0.2%mom/2.6%yoy confirming the resumption of disinflation and consistent with rate cuts starting in September.

 Source: Bloomberg, AMP

-40% of US S&P 500 companies have now reported June quarter earnings results, but the results are looking a bit softer this time around with only 79% beating expectations which is above the norm of 73% but below the experience of the last reporting season.
+41% of US S&P 500 companies have now reported June quarter earnings, but the results are looking a bit softer this time around with only 78.6% beating expectations which is above the norm of 76% but below the experience of the last reporting season.
 Consensus expectations for earnings growth are now at 7.6%yoy, down from 7.8% at the start of the reporting season.

 Source: Bloomberg, AMP